Skip to main content

 New York is a major banking hub by U.S. standards, with 44 FDIC-insured institutions chartered or headquartered locally.
 Concentrations of this size typically include a mix of large regional banks, mid-size commercial banks, and community institutions, often serving both local depositors and broader regional or national customer bases.

-Banks in New York post an average Bank Health Score of 69/100, around the C/B boundary.
-34% of local banks earn A grades, while 18% land in D or F territory.
-The variation across institutions is larger than at the cohort level — choosing the right bank in this market matters more than picking by reputation.
+Banks in New York post an average Bank Health Score of 81/100 — strong by national standards.
+59% of local banks earn A grades, and only 5% land in D or F territory.
+The cohort average is well above the national average, suggesting both locally headquartered banks and regional branches in this market run conservatively capitalized.

 New York Banking Snapshot